-The Career Success Center provides an extensive range of services to guide and assist WCSU students and alumni on a path toward successful career planning, experiential learning to include internships, job searching, networking, skill development, and other important career programs and preparations.
+The Career Success Center provides an extensive range of in-person and online services to guide and assist WCSU students and alumni on a path toward successful career planning and life design.
+Offerings include: classes, assessment, applied learning and internships, job search, networking, skill development, resume building, interviewing and other essential career programs and preparations.

-Students seeking experience in their field of study can apply for the Career Success Center’s Cooperative Education Internship Program, which provides pre-professional internship experience linked to a student’s major or career interest.
+Students seeking experience in their field of study can apply for the Career Success Center’s Career Education Internship Program, which provides pre-professional experience linked to a student’s major or career interest.
 In addition to experience, participating students receive academic credit and, in most instances, a competitive hourly salary.

-Other specialized career-support activities include: resume, curriculum vitae, job search and interviewing workshops; live and virtual career fairs/career exploration events; a senior campus recruiting program; specialized workshops on networking, etiquette, dress for success, personal branding, and LinkedIn; and vast opportunities for experiential education, among others.
+Specialized career-support activities include: resume, curriculum vitae, job search, interviewing support and grad school help; live and virtual career fairs/career exploration events; alumni and employer meet-ups; senior on/off campus recruiting; specialized workshops on networking, etiquette, dress for success, personal branding, and LinkedIn; and a variety of other career-focused applied learning opportunities.

 THE CENTER FOR STUDENT INVOLVEMENT

-The Center for Student Involvement (CSI), located in the Midtown Student Center, Room 227, is the main point of contact for students wanting to form a new club or organization and those currently involved with one.
+The Center for Student Involvement (CSI) is the main point of contact for students wanting to form a new club or organization and those currently involved with one.
 CSI is where student organizations register and receive information and support.
 The CSI staff advises in the operation of more than 80 student organizations, including the Student Government Association, and Program Activities Council, and provides assistance with leadership development, university policies, and event planning.
 The CSI staff also coordinates programs, events, and activities on campus organized by and for students through the Student Activities Master Calendar.